cataclysmbnteam/Cataclysm-BN/.github/pull_request_template.md

 - [ ] If the change alters versions of software required to build or work with the game, please document it.

 If this is a PR that removes JSON entities:
-- [ ] The removed JSON entities have new entries in `data/json/obsoletion/` folder.
+- [ ] The removed JSON entities have new entries in `data/json/obsoletion/` folder or use some other migration process for existing saves.
+-->